rancher/os/docs/running-rancheros/server/install-to-disk/index.md

 $ vi cloud_config.yml
 ```

-You'll need to edit the cloud_config.yml so that it matches the syntax of a cloud config file.
+4. You'll need to edit the `cloud_config.yml` so that it matches the syntax of a cloud config file.
 Yaml files are very particular about their white spacing, so please note the spaces in our file!

-Now that our cloud_config.yml contains our public SSH key, we can move on to installing RancherOS to disk!
+Now that our `cloud_config.yml` contains our public SSH key, we can move on to installing RancherOS to disk!

-### Using rancheros-install
+### Using `rancheros-install` to Install RancherOS

-The `rancheros-install` command orchestrates the installation from the rancher/os container.
+The `rancheros-install` command orchestrates the installation from the `rancher/os` container.
 You will need to have already created a cloud config file and found the target disk.

 ```bash
 $ sudo rancheros-install -c cloud_config.yml -d /dev/sda